ANALYSIS-U.S. move to negotiate drug prices a rare defeat for Big Pharma

 The industry will likely try to mitigate the effects of the bill as much as possible, policy experts said.

 "They will prosecute this through the courts.
-And they will, I suspect, try and alter the legislation," said Mark Miller, a former government health policy official who is now executive vice president of healthcare at Arnold Ventures.
+And they will, I suspect, try and alter the legislation" in the future, said Mark Miller, a former government health policy official who is now executive vice president of healthcare at Arnold Ventures.

-The extent to which the bill might stoke fear for investors remains to be seen, given many of them view pharmaceutical stocks as among the safer bets during an economic downturn.
+The extent to which the bill might stoke fear for investors remains to be seen, given that many view pharmaceutical stocks as among the safer bets during an economic downturn.

 "Sentiment is at a multi-year high for the US Pharma and we do not view the IRA drug reform as significantly changing investor positioning," a note from JPMorgan analysts said.

-(Reporting by Ahmed Aboulenein; Additional reporting by Richard Cowan in Washington and Lewis Krauskopf in New York; Editing by Michele Gershberg and Deepa Babington)
+(Reporting by Ahmed Aboulenein; Additional reporting by Richard Cowan in Washington and Lewis Krauskopf in New York; Editing by Michele Gershberg, Deepa Babington and Leslie Adler)

 ((ahmed.aboulenein@tr.com; +1 202-519-3051;))